MicrosoftDocs/SupportArticles-docs/Office/Client/access/cannot-use-odbc-or-oledb.md

 - Excel for Office 365
 ---

-# Can't use the Access ODBC driver or OLEDB provider outside Office Click-to-Run applications
+# Unable to use the Access ODBC, OLEDB or DAO interfaces outside Office Click-to-Run applications

 [!INCLUDE [Branding name note](../../../includes/branding-name-note.md)]